Skip to content

 Answer: Avocado.

-Why it works in the car: Food questions reset the room.
-Use this one right before a lunch stop and watch people suddenly care more.
+Timing tip: Food questions reset the room.
+Drop this one right before a lunch stop and watch everyone suddenly care.

 10. Which planet is nicknamed the Red Planet?
 (Easy)